 The National Highway Traffic Safety Administration (NHTSA) reported 3,450 fatalities in 2016 alone caused by distracted driving.
 While a driver may assume it’s safe to take his or her eyes off the road for just a few seconds, a lot can happen in a few seconds, and the vehicle can travel hundreds of feet in that time, depending on speed.
 At 55 miles per hour, taking your eyes off the road for five seconds is the equivalent of driving blind for the length of a football field.

 Visual distraction is not the only type of distraction that can impede safe driving.
 Three main types of distraction may occur behind the wheel, including:

-- Visual distractions.
-Police activity on the side of the road, an accident, or anything that causes a driver to divert his or her eyes from the road is a visual distraction.
+Police activity on the side of the road, a car accident, or anything that causes a driver to divert his or her eyes from the road is a visual distraction.

 Texting While Driving

 One of the most dangerous distractions is texting behind the wheel.
 Carrying on a text conversation requires the driver’s attention and for him or her to use his or her hands to operate the phone and his or her eyes to read and write messages.
 Texting behind the wheel encompasses all three of the major types of distractions.

 While many Americans rely on text messaging daily for professional and personal reasons, it’s vital to refrain from texting while driving, even if you intend to only send a short message or read a recently received message.
 If you experience concern about an emergency, pull over or park safely before using your cell phone.
 A good best practice is to put your cell phone in “Do Not Disturb” mode while driving, if possible.
 This will prevent the ringer or vibration from triggering when you receive a message and you can simply check your phone safely once you reach your destination.